Kim Kardashian Seductively Poses In Sexy, Low-Cut Leather Romper & Gray Boots

 Kim Kardashian stunned her numerous fans on Tuesday with an amazingly fashionable look, posing in her expansive closet in front of the mirror.
 Sharing the look on her Instagram feed, the mother-of-four garnered a slew of support from her 188.8 million followers who raved about her outfit.

-In the shot, Kim was seated on her knees with her legs underneath her bottom, situated on a light beige rug on the floor, taking the photo with her phone in her left hand.
-She had her right arm lifted with her hand positioned lightly under hair.
+In the shot, Kim knelt on the floor, sitting back on her heels.
+She was situated on a light beige rug and took the photo with her phone in her left hand.
+She had her right arm lifted, with her hand positioned lightly under her hair.

 For her outfit, Kim wore a black leather sleeveless romper, with a plunging neckline that alluringly displayed her décolletage.
-Accentuating her sleek figure was a built-in belt that cinched her waist and cut off shorts on the romper that showed off her toned legs.
-To complete the look, the 39-year-old wore light gray suede boots that hit just below the knee and had wedge high heels.
-Situated in front of the Keeping Up With the Kardashians star was was mini black bag, on-trend for the moment.
+Accentuating her sleek figure was a built-in belt that cinched her waist.
+The romper’s short length showed off her toned legs.
+To complete the look, the 39-year-old wore gray suede boots that hit just below the knee and had wedge heels.
+Situated in front of the Keeping Up with the Kardashians star was an on-trend mini black bag.

-To complement the seductively stylish look, Kim wore her signature long, dark locks in tousled, casual beach waves, draping over her shoulders and falling attractively down her arms.
-Behind the shot were an abundance of chic pieces from Kim’s collection, organized according to color and neatly arranged.
+To complement the seductively stylish look, Kim wore her signature long, dark locks in tousled beachy waves that draped over her shoulders and fell down her arms.
+Behind her was an abundance of chic pieces from Kim’s collection, seemingly organized according to color and neatly arranged.

-Kim just recently posted the snap, but much appreciation for the post poured in in under an hour, with multiple users commenting and posting fire, heart eyes, and red heart emoji.
-The upload racked up more than 500,000 likes and over 3,900 comments with many who not only loved her stylish look, but also celebrated her beauty.
+Kim only recently posted the snap, but much appreciation for the post poured in in under an hour, with multiple users commenting and posting fire, heart eyes, and red heart emoji.
+The upload racked up more than 500,000 likes and over 3,900 comments from many who not only loved her stylish look, but also celebrated her beauty.

 “Queen things only,” one fan noted, adding multiple fire emoji to their comment.